clint-white/advent-of-code-2022/README.md

   Range (min … max):   264.0 ms … 272.3 ms    11 runs
 ```

-No day's solution now takes more than 100 ms.  These are the slowest:
+Every program completes in less than 100 ms.  These are the slowest:

 | Day | Mean [ms] | Min [ms] | Max [ms] |
 |:---|---:|---:|---:|